pact-foundation/pact.io/README.md

 > **Pact** \(noun\):
 >
 > A formal agreement between individuals or parties.
-> _"The country negotiated a trade pact with the US"_
+> _"The European Union did not negotiate a trade pact with the UK"_
 >
 > Synonyms: agreement, protocol, deal, contract
 > ~ [Oxford Dictionaries](https://en.oxforddictionaries.com/definition/pact)